Sampari-class fast attack craft: Design problem

 The Sampari class Batch-I vessels have a relatively weak radar cross section (RCS).
 The BPPT Indonesia mentioned weaknesses in the shape of the upper building and the hull that were easily detected by enemy radar.
 The influence of electro-magnetic wave interference on the installation of several communication antennas on the ship will reduce the antenna performance in communication.

 For the maneuverability, the Batch-I ships are also considered less reliable to deal with in high waves on the ocean because the ships' size and the lack of fin stabilizer.
 This reduces the sea state-level capability of the ships.
 The endurance is also low as the ships can only operate on patrol for eight days.

+The engines that powered the initial 2 Batch-I ships were MTU 16V 4000 M73/M73L.
+These were found to be problematic, underpowered with frequent overheating, especially when FFBNW weapons were installed.
+They were eventually replaced with more powerful MTU 20V 4000 M73.

 The class were also smaller than required by the Indonesia Navy.
-To overcome these problem, BPPT Indonesia made some recommendations to improve the design of the Batch-II and Batch-III Sampari class.
+To overcome these problems, BPPT Indonesia made some recommendations to improve the design of the Batch-II and Batch-III Sampari class.

+Batch III

+According to PT PAL, the third batch of KCR-60M comes with several improvements, including in terms of the overall design, hull stability, and a better space/compartment arrangement.
+PT PAL also stated that it has prepared the KCR Next Generation design that offers a more flexible hull shape, more advanced radar protection, and a maximum speed of 40 knots to better support naval hit and run tactics.

+Modified variant

+A variant is under construction by PT Palindo Marine in Batam, Riau Islands, keel laying was held on 12 June 2024.